MetaforArsenal/MetaforCMF/README.md

 # MetaforCMF
-The Metafor Content Management Framework based on Laravel
+The Metafor Content Management Framework based on Laravel.

+Not even close to alpha!